Frankyfunkz/FrankyModMenu/README.md

 # 0.9.0
 Added
 - More weapons to damage multiplier, should have all weapons now.
 If not please let me know
-- Setting called "Save Settings on load", which if enabled will keep your last selected settings(On by default).
+- "Save Settings" option(On by default).
+If enabled will keep your last selected settings, if disabled will always reset all values to default.
 - Unbreakable Armor
 - Infinite Breath(for Lungs and Rebreather)
 - Instant Build